 They produce edible fruit that tastes like a combination of banana, pineapple, and mango fruit salad.
 Young or baby plants start with smaller heart-shaped leaves with no lobes or holes.

 Although mature leaves and plants soon produce broad leaves with deeply cut strips or oblong holes of various sizes.
-M. Deliciosa has larger leaves, enclosed leaf holes than M. adansonii, and has edible fruit that makes an equally good houseplant.
+M. Deliciosa has larger leaves, and enclosed leaf holes than M. adansonii, and edible fruit that makes an equally good houseplant.

-The plant is a climber and will require some support which they will climb.
+The plant is a climber and will require some support they will climb.
 Although low light, plants without at least some sun per day will lose their holes and revert to their juvenile heart-shaped form (3).

 Swiss cheese plant is also known as Monstera deliciosa, M. adansonii (botanical name), Ceriman, Breadfruit-Vine, Philodendron, Delicious Monster, and Fruit Salad Plant.
 Hurricane-plant, Mexican Breadfruit, Monster Fruit, Monstera, Locust and Wild Honey, Cut-Leaf, Pine Fruit Tree, Split-Leaf Philodendron, and Window-Leaf, are other common names.
 It is also called Adanson’s monstera, Swiss cheese vine, five holes plant, Custard plant, and Indian ivy.

 This plant is native to Central and South America,

 The Swiss cheese plant is very easy to grow, and it loves to climb.
 If you give it a stake or frame to grow upward and produce larger leaves with those unique holes.
 Let’s look at some of the conditions to obtain good plant growth.